Top 10 Pros and Cons of Canvas from Instructure

 5. Cost Considerations for Institutions

 While Canvas offers a free version, full access to its comprehensive features can be costly, especially for smaller institutions or individual educators.
 The cost factor is a significant consideration, as it may limit access to the full range of Canvas’s capabilities for those on a tight budget.
+This pricing structure can create inequities in educational technology access, potentially widening the gap between well-funded and resource-constrained institutions.

 • Subscription Fees: Comprehensive features are behind a paywall.